Published Jan 21, 2026

 When this will happen:

-Targeted Release: Rollout will begin mid-March 2026 (previously mid-February) and is expected to complete by late March 2026 (previously late February).
+Targeted Release: Rollout will begin early May (previously early April) and is expected to complete by late May (previously late April).

 General Availability: Timelines will be communicated in a future message.